eturcotte270/Senior-Design/Biography.md

 **Teaching Assistant**
 *Computer Science 1 - CS 1021C*
 January 2024 - May 2024
-•	Assist first year students excel in their first programming class
+•	Assist first year students excel in their introductory programming class
 •	Provide frequent and positive feedback to students to create a welcoming environment

 #### Skills